Built to make complex UK crypto tax reviewable

 Split-year CGT

-Independent security audit completed April 2026 — route-by-route code review covering auth, data access, payment flows, and concurrency.
+Independent security audit completed April 2026, a route-by-route code review covering auth, data access, payment flows, and concurrency.

 You read this far.
 Try it.